Metropolitan-Council/legacy-LBS-parktrail-research/README.md

 StreetLight (LBS) analysis downloads, or other internally-produced data;
 `/data-processed` contains the final products of this research.

+To render plots and factsheets properly, ensure you have the Avenir font installed on your machine.

 ### Set-up

-Before running any code, be sure to open `R/_load_packages.R` and ensure you have all neccessary packages installed.
+Before running any code, be sure to open `R/_load_packages.R` and ensure you have all necessary packages installed.

 This project uses
 [`streetlightR`](https://metropolitan-council.github.io/streetlightR/)